Last updated on Apr 10, 2026

 What is Employee Termination Agreement Template

-An Employee Termination Agreement Template is a legal document used to outline the terms and conditions surrounding the termination of an employee's employment.
+The Employee Termination Agreement is a type of document used by employers and employees to outline the terms and conditions under which an employment relationship is terminated.

 pdfFiller scores top ratings on review platforms